Acupuncture: Can It Help My Rheumatoid Arthritis?

 Acupuncture treatment, which has been practiced for over 2,500 years, is rooted in traditional Chinese medicine (TCM) and is based on the theory of “qi” (sometimes spelled “chi,” “ch’i” or “ki”), the body’s vital energy or life force.

 In TCM, qi controls the workings of the body and is concentrated in 12 main meridians (pathways in the body) that correspond to 12 major bodily functions.
 If one’s qi is in balance, the body is healthy; if not, the body experiences symptoms such as pain.
-A traditional Chinese medical evaluation is performed with an examination of the tongue and the pulse.
-The treatment is designed to restore the patient’s energy balance.

 Studies show that most acupoints cluster near nerves.
 When a needle is placed, patients typically report soreness, tingling, and electrical sensations, which are associated with nerves being activated.
 Needle placement activates the nerve and sends a signal to the spinal cord and brain, the pain centers of the nervous system.
 These are then activated to produce endorphins, the body’s natural pain reliever.
 The theory is that this is how acupuncture works to fight pain.

-Acupuncture can, however, help with RA-related pain, just as it does with other types of pain, through the stimulation of endorphin production.
-Acupuncture should not be used as the sole treatment for RA, but rather as an additional treatment, in conjunction with RA disease-modifying medications.
+Acupuncture has not been shown to prevent joint damage.
+However, growing evidence suggests it can influence inflammatory pathways, with studies demonstrating reductions in certain inflammatory markers.
+Additionally, acupuncture can help with RA-related pain, just as it does with other types of pain, through the stimulation of endorphin production.
+Acupuncture should not be used as the sole treatment for RA, but rather as an additional treatment, in conjunction with RA disease-modifying medications (DMARDs).
 It is a tool to fight pain with minimal side effects, which can be undertaken along with medication treatment.

 Whether the practitioner is a medical doctor with acupuncture certification, or a licensed nonphysician acupuncturist, his or her credentials should be displayed in the office.